Languages of Ireland: Extinct languages

 None of these languages were spoken by a majority of the population, but are of historical interest, giving loan words to Irish and Hiberno-English.

 Latin

 Late Latin was introduced by the early Christians by c.
 500. It remained a church language, but also was the official written language before and after the Norman conquest in 1171.
 Ecclesiastical Latin was used by the Roman Catholic church for services until the Vatican II reforms in 1962–65.
 Latin is still used in a small number of churches in Dublin, Cork, Limerick and Stamullen.

 Norman language

 Norman settlers (especially their élite) introduced the Norman or Anglo-Norman language during the Norman invasion of Ireland of 1169.
 From Norman derived "Law French", a few words of which continue to be used today for certain legal purposes in both jurisdictions on the island.

 Yola

 Yola was a language which evolved from Middle English, surviving in County Wexford up to the 19th century.

-Fingalian
+Fingallian

-Fingalian was similar to Yola but spoken in Fingal up until the mid-19th century.
+Fingallian was similar to Yola but spoken in Fingal up until the mid-19th century.